Water Activity (aw) Measurement – Some Theory Basics

 100 101.33 = 1 atm

-Water is the major component of most living organisms.
-From a biological standpoint, water has many distinct properties that are critical for the proliferation of life.
-It carries out this role by allowing organic compounds to react in ways that ultimately allow replication.
+Water is the main component of most living organisms.
+From a biological point of view, water has many distinct properties that are essential for the proliferation of life.
+It fulfills this role by allowing organic compounds to react in a way that enables their replication.
 All known forms of life depend on water.

-Hygroscopic: substances that absorb water from their surroundings
+Hygroscopic: substances that absorb water from their environment

-Hydrophobic: substances that don't absorb water from their surroundings
+Hydrophobic: substances that do not absorb water from their environment

-Water activity is often described as a measure of the “free” or “non-chemically bound” water.
-These terms might be easy to understand, but do not cover all aspects of water activity.
+Water activity is often described as a measure of “free” or “chemically unbound” water.
+These terms may be easy to understand, but they do not cover all aspects of water activity.

-The correct definition is: “The water activity (aw) of a food is the ratio between the vapor pressure of the food itself, when in a completely undisturbed balance with the surrounding air media, and the vapor pressure of distilled water under identical conditions.
-A water activity of 0.80 aw means the vapor pressure is 80 percent of that of pure water.
-The water activity increases with temperature.
-The moisture condition of a product can be measured as the equilibrium relative humidity (ERH) expressed in percentage or as the water activity expressed as a decimal.”
+The correct definition is: "The water activity (aw) of a food is the ratio of the vapor pressure of the food itself, when in perfect equilibrium with the surrounding air, to the vapor pressure of distilled water under identical conditions.
+A water activity of 0.80 aw means that the vapor pressure is equal to 80% of that of pure water.
+Water activity increases with temperature.
+The moisture state of a product can be measured as equilibrium relative humidity (ERH) expressed as a percentage or as water activity expressed as a decimal.
 (Source: U.S. Food and Drug Administration)

 The formula for aw is: aw = p / ps

-Where p is the water vapor pressure above the product surface and ps the water vapor pressure above a surface of pure water.
-Both are measured at the product temperature and as a ratio the value is always between 0…1.
-Both parameters in the aw formula are temperature dependent and as such aw is temperature dependent.
+Where p is the water vapor pressure above the surface of the product and ps is the water vapor pressure above a surface of pure water.
+Both are measured at the temperature of the product and, as a ratio, the value is always between 0 and 1.
+Both parameters in the aw formula depend on temperature and, therefore, aw also depends on temperature.
 This is because temperature changes how water interacts with the product being tested.

-Learn more about water activity on this video.
+To learn more about water activity, watch this video.

 < Back to Knowledge Base